ThomasJagielski/evolve_foils/README.rst

 .. code-block:: python

-    sudo apt-get install python-opencv
-    sudo apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-noseimport requests

-In order to install timidity, input the following on the command line:
+    pip install deap
-    sudo apt-get install timidity
+    sudo apt install xfoil

-In order for the player to work, the envrionment must be set.
-The base location is included in the code.
-If your MIDI player is in a different location, it must be updated for this code to function.

-Set location:
-     environment.set('midiPath', '/path/location/')
-Default location:
-     'usr/bin/timidity'

 Documentation
 =============

 We have added comments for every line of code that we felt could be beneficial for someone to understand the program

 Note: We haved added comments especially on the imported packages and code so that we can fully understand the code written by someone else.
 We have cited the sources wherever appropriate.

-More documentation can be found in the file documentation.txt

 Contributing Works
 ==================